AlisAquilae/Academia/content/Notes/Lecture Notes/Hydrogeology/Hydrogeology Lecture 8.md

 Permafrost is a temporary phase of the step from glacial to interglacial.

 In summer, we get thawing form the top, creating an 'active' layer (active hydrogeologically)

+The assumption is that permafrost acts as a lid, preventing recharge, and therefore flow, and therefore discharge